Advancing your career in allied health IS possible

 - No minimum credit requirement for admissions—no associate degree required!

-- Shape your degree emphasis with two healthcare electives
+- Shape your degree emphasis with healthcare electives

 - Earn dual credit towards an MBA program with several choices for concentration